 After about an hour on the dusty streets with crazy traffic, I had enough and said to Marinela “Let’s just drive to Paraguay, I don’t give a %^$^# about the stamp in my passport”.
-Fortunately, my better and smarter half refused to be smuggled in Paraguay and went out to ask the locals how to cross the border.
-After a while she came back laughing and explained that there is no border.
+Fortunately, my better and smarter half refused to be smuggled into Paraguay and went out to ask the locals how to cross the border.
+After a while, she came back laughing and explained that there is no border.
 If you want your paperwork to be in order, you first should go to the airport on the Brazilian side and get your exit stamp.
-Then, you should go to the big shopping mall one kilometer down the road.
+Then, you should go to the big shopping mall one kilometre down the road.
 When the prices start being quoted in Guarani instead of in Reals, you are already in Paraguay.
-In a small white building somewhere around the mall, there is someone who can stamp your passport with Paraguayan entering stamp.
+In a small white building somewhere around the mall, there is someone who can stamp your passport with a Paraguayan entry stamp.

 Half an hour later, we found the Brazilian airport, run happily towards the immigration officers there and almost hugged them.
 They looked surprised, but after we explained what we need and how long we looked for them, they happily stamped our passports.
 After half an hour more, we found the Paraguayan office too and a grumpy lady put the priceless stamp.

 So, we finally were in Paraguay with all the paperwork in order.
 Now what?

 Before visiting a country, we usually try to prepare, to plan what to see, what not to miss, and so on.
 Our research on Paraguay was fruitless.
 No tourist traps, no “must-see” places.
 Nothing.